hazelcast/hazelcast-nodejs-client/README.md

 If you are doing the process described above, you should consider using entry processors.
 An entry processor executes a read and updates upon the member where the data resides.
 This eliminates the costly network hops described above.

 > **NOTE: Entry processor is meant to process a single entry per call.
-Processing multiple entries and data structures in an entry processor is not supported as it may result in deadlocks in the server side.**
+Processing multiple entries and data structures in an entry processor is not supported as it may result in deadlocks on the server side.**

-Hazelcast sends the entry processor to each cluster member and these members apply it to map entries.
+Hazelcast sends the entry processor to each cluster member and these members apply it to the map entries.
 Therefore, if you add more members, your processing completes faster.

 #### Processing Entries

-The functions below are in the `IMap` functions for entry processing.
+The `IMap` interface provides the following functions for entry processing:

 - `executeOnKey` processes an entry mapped by a key.